nycki93/eleventy-for-neocities-users/README.md

 };
 ```

 Now, if you run the command `npm run build` in your text terminal, you'll see that all the files from *static* get copied into *_site*.
 Congratulations!
 You have a working Eleventy project!
-If you want to skip all this setup next time, you can just copy the files out of this very website (TODO: add download link).
+If you want to skip all this setup next time, you can just copy the files out of this very repo, by clicking Code -> Download Zip in the top right.

 If you want to import an existing website, now is the time to **copy all your HTML files into the *static* folder**.